belozierov/SwiftCoroutine/README.md

 ### Futures and promises

 Futures and promises are represented by the respective `CoFuture` class and its `CoPromise` and `CoLazyPromise` subclasses, which are generics to the type they return.
-They are thread-safe and have the support of the basic required functionality, including `await` mechanism, `notify` on completion, and using the basic `transform` function you can build chains.
+They are thread-safe and have the support of the basic required functionality, including `await` mechanism, `onResult`, `onSuccess` and `onError` on completion, and using the `transform`, `transformValue` functions you can build chains.

 ```swift
 func makeSomeFuture() -> CoFuture<Int> {